Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Brooke Billingsley

-Last Updated on March 18, 2024 by Brooke Billingsley
+Last Updated on April 16, 2024 by Dogster Team

 50 Popular Poodle Mixes & Doodle Cross Breeds (with Pictures)

-Poodles are known for being one of the smartest dog breeds out there.
-You might also be surprised to learn that they are very athletic animals, despite having a reputation for being a bit prissy.
-One of the biggest advantages to adopting a Poodle, however, is the fact that these dogs are considered hypoallergenic.
-This is because they have hair instead of fur, which means they do not shed the way that other dogs do.
+You are probably familiar with the Poodle, France’s national dog.
+But have you ever considered bringing home a Poodle mix?
+Poodles are known for being one of the smartest dog breeds.
+You might also be surprised to learn that they are very athletic animals despite having a reputation for being a bit prissy.
+One of the biggest advantages to adopting a Poodle, however, is that they are considered hypoallergenic.
+They have hair instead of fur and do not shed like other dogs.

 Poodle Sizing